 All essay titles and topics must be discussed well in advance with the module leader.

-Deadline for essay titles to be approved by KB/SFK: Friday 2th March 2018, 12 noon
+Deadline for essay titles to be approved by SFK: Wednesday 16th January 2019, 12 noon

 Please submit your title by email.